fossxo/fossxo-gdd/source/index.rst

     FoxXO Game Design Document
     ##########################

     Welcome to FoxXO game design document.
-FoxXO is a free and open example of tic-tac-toe created using the Rust programming language.
+FoxXO is a free and open-source example of tic-tac-toe created using the Rust programming language.
 This document describes in detail the design considerations of the game.

     The FoxXO game design document is also available in these other formats: